Reducing Waste with your Supply Chain Strategy

 The first step in your supply chain strategy for cutting down on waste is for you to have an in-depth understanding of what products and materials your business actually needs.

 Start by monitoring an average month in your business.
 Keep a record of all the materials you order and how much you are bringing in, how much of that you actually use, how much you sell, and what gets thrown away or put back into storage at the end of each week.
 That will give you a good baseline for what is actually coming in and out of your business each month to help you manage your supplies more efficiently.

 Think about your storage

 Lots of products have a use-by date attached to them that you need to adhere to so that you can always give your customers quality products or services that comply with regulations.
-If you’ve bought in bulk, it increases your chances of missing that deadline and wasting that item.
+If you have bought in bulk, it increases your chances of missing that deadline and wasting that item.
 Leaving materials in storage for extended periods can also lessen their quality, whether that be damp, dust or unforeseen damage.